hackall360/codex-extended/docs/plugins.md

 args = ["run.py"]
 ```

-`run.py` bootstraps a virtual environment using `requirements.txt` and then executes `server.py`, a small, dependency‑free JSON‑RPC MCP server. `server.py`:
+`run.py` bootstraps a virtual environment using `requirements.txt` and then executes `server.py`, a small, dependency-free JSON-RPC MCP server. `server.py`:

 - Responds to `initialize` with `tools` capability
 - Implements `tools/list` with the schemas above
-- Implements `tools/call` to perform the math, returning both a human‑readable text block and machine‑readable `structuredContent`
+- Implements `tools/call` to perform the math, returning both a human-readable text block and machine-readable `structuredContent`

 When Codex runs in this repository, it will automatically start the `complex_math` server and expose its tools to the model as function calls named `complex_math__calculate`, `complex_math__quadratic_solve`, and `complex_math__matrix_det`.